gdbooks/TileBasedGamesInOpenTK/Chapter1.md

 Also, before we do anything else, add a .gitignore file.
 Use the [Visual Studio](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore) template.

+Lets also add an Assets folder next to the solution.
+This is where we are going to keep all shared game assets.
+All in all your folder structre should look like this:

+TODO: STep 4, i don't have screenshot yet.

 Go ahead and commit this, we now have a repo to work out of.